1,000+ Opportunities

 Immersive resources from Cooperative Minds Cooperative Minds, a free, online curriculum created in partnership with Discovery Education, offers a gamified learning experience, career profiles, and ready-to-use activities and curriculum to help students discover the opportunities available in agriculture.

-Based on current listing details, eligibility includes: North Dakota nonprofits focused on agricultural education, serving young producers and students.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: North Dakota nonprofits focused on agricultural education, serving young producers and students.
+Confirm the full requirements in the official notice before applying.